hilaryrowe/documentation3/oeeCalculations/readmemd.md

 # OEE Calculations with Sight Machine

+ The platform is a unique architecture for transforming manufacturing data and providing semantic context.

  Overall Equipment Effectivness (OEE) calculations are measured by creating objects based on cycles and downtime and then calculating:

  * availability